-What is "Safe Mode"?
+What is safe mode?

-- Only required kernel extensions are loaded.
+- Loads only required kernel extensions

-Starting up in Safe Mode
+Starting up in safe mode

-Follow these steps to start up into Safe Mode.
+Follow these steps to start up into safe mode.

 - Immediately after you hear the startup sound, press and hold the Shift key.
-The Shift key should be pressed as soon as possible after startup, but not before the startup sound.

 - Release the Shift key when you see the Apple logo appear on the screen.